BreakingLead/blockworld/README.md

 ![](./logo.svg)

 TL;DR:
-Blockworld is a modern **minecraft(java ver) client&server implementation** which has better performance, and minecraft modders can easily port their mods into this minecraft implementation.
+Blockworld is a modern **Minecraft (Java Version) implementation** which has better performance, and minecraft modders can easily port their mods into this minecraft implementation.

-## Todo List (2024-05-29):
+## Todo List (2024-08-21):
 - Graphics
   * [ ] Antialias
   * [ ] Ambient Occlusion